Soy Protein

 Isoflavone weak ER binding (in non-isolated forms)

 Soy concentrate retains isoflavones (genistein, daidzein) that bind weakly to estrogen receptors (preferentially ERβ over ERα).
 At typical dietary intakes, the activity is selective estrogen receptor modulator-like, contributing to vasomotor symptom reduction in menopausal women but generally not affecting male hormone profiles.
-Soy protein ISOLATE is largely depleted of isoflavones during processing.
+Soy protein isolate is largely depleted of isoflavones during processing.

 Clinical trials